NunzioKnerr/pannotator_analyse/README.md

-1. The code presented generates panels and analyses presented in the accompanying paper (Godfree & Knerr, Methods in Ecology & Evolution, in press).
-To use it please clone the repository and then open the project pannotator\_analyse.Rproj in RStudio.
+1. The code presented generates panels and analyses presented in the accompanying paper (Godfree & Knerr, Methods in Ecology & Evolution, in press) which includes Supporting Information 7.
 Please open the pannotator\_examples.qmd file (quarto must be installed).
 All data files required are provided in the Data\_files folder.